Tierion/lsat-js/README.md

     console.log(paymentHash)

     // after the invocie is paid, you can add the preimage
-    // this just a stub for getting the preimage string const preimage = getPreimage()
+    // this is just a stub for getting the preimage string const preimage = getPreimage()

     // this will validate that the preiamge is valid and throw if not